W54: Warhead

 Interest in a lightweight, low-yield weapon for the Falcon and Davy Crockett began in 1958.
-The weapon was initially developed by the University of California Radiation Laboratory at Livermore (renamed Lawrence Radiation Laboratory from August 1958 until 1971) under the XW-51 designation, but in January 1959 the development of the weapon was transferred to Los Alamos National Laboratory and redesignated the XW-54.
+The weapon was initially developed by the University of California Radiation Laboratory at Livermore under the XW-51 designation, but in January 1959 the development of the weapon was transferred to Los Alamos National Laboratory and redesignated the XW-54.

 For both the Falcon and Davy Crockett, the Department of Defense would supply the weapon systems and adaptation kits for the warheads, while the warheads and firing systems would be the responsibility of the Atomic Energy Commission.
 First production date for the Falcon warhead was planned for February 1961 while the warhead for the Davy Crockett was given a planned first production date of October 1961.
 This was because it was felt that the higher acceleration experienced by the warhead in Davy Crockett service would make certification of parts more challenging.

 It was hoped during development that the same warhead for both applications could be used, but the requirements for the environmental sensing device - used to detect if the weapon was in its correct military environment and in turn disable weapon safing devices - for each application was quite different.
 In Falcon use, the warhead experienced 17 g-force of acceleration for 0.8 seconds while in Davy Crockett use the weapon experienced 1800 to 2500 g-force for 3 milliseconds.
 The envisioned device was one that would not actuate under less than 10 g-force or under less than 2 g-force/s.